aa29zzjj/Project3/README.md

 Remember to separate concerns.
 Break your code up into chunks where each chunk does one thing well.

+As an alternative to screenshots, you can create a screencast video of your working client and server.
+The video cannot be more than 3 minutes long.
+You may use an audio voiceover, but you do not need to.
+You should publish the video as 'Unlisted' to YouTube.
+(See more discussion on this in the Submission section below.)
+Include the URL of the YouTube video in a document in the Project3Task0 Description folder that you submit.

 Video sharing rights: If you are creating screencast videos, then you should set the YouTube sharing rights 'Unlisted' when publishing to YouTube.
 There are three types of sharing rights on YouTube: Public, Private and Unlisted.
 You do not want other students to be able to see your video (that would be cheating), and ‘Unlisted’ restricts viewing to only those who have your URL.